Saladin the Victorious: Reception

 The film is considered one of the most important Arabic movies of all time, although some viewers took issue with the film's historical inaccuracies.
 It is also infamous for a production mistake showing a military officer wearing a wristwatch.

 Historical Inaccuracies

 Richard I was not shot by a poisoned arrow as depicted in the film but both Richard I and Philippe Augustus II of France were sick from arnaldia, a disease similar to scurvy.

-Saladin did not kill the king of France in a duel.
+Saladin did not kill Raynald of Châtillon in a duel, but did personally execute him.

+Raynald of Châtillon's wife was not named Virginia and he was never married to a woman with that name; his wife at the time of his death was Stephanie of Milly.

+Issa El Awwam was a Muslim not Christian.